japanoise/dmg-sandbox/README.md

 ISSOtm wrote a hello world tutorial; this is me completing it.

+### sound.gb

+Written by myself from information in the pandocs.
+It boots and plays middle C for a few seconds, with horrid noise in the background.

 ## credits

 blank.z80 by assemblydigest. graphics.z80 originally written by ISSOtm and adapted by me; font.chr is a font from the same tutorial.
-Makefile and non-code by me.
+Makefile, sound.z80, and non-code by me.
 All licensed MIT unless otherwise stated; see the file LICENSE.

 [1]: https://github.com/japanoise/b